Preparing squeezed, cat and GKP states with parity measurements: Introduction

 Since the first observation of squeezing \cite{breitenbach1997measurement}, experimental generation is now commonplace with best squeezing levels up to 15 dB in optical systems \cite{vahlbruch2016detection,schonbeck201713}.
 Methods of generating squeezed states include parametric processes from nonlinearities \cite{slusher1985observation,banaee2008squeezed,Stefszky_2011,nadgaran2023squeezed,eichler2011observation,yurke1989observation}, conditional preparation based on quantum nondemolition measurements \cite{colangelo2017simultaneous,hosten2016measurement,chen2011conditional,schleier2010states}, coupling to additional modes \cite{wineland1992spin,aspelmeyer2014cavity,leroux2010implementation}, nonadiabatic techniques \cite{xin2023long}, and many-body dynamics \cite{berrada2013integrated,strobel2014fisher,lucke2014detecting}.
 The primary application of squeezed states is for quantum metrology, where they may be used for precision measurements \cite{giovannetti2011advances,pezze2018quantum,byrnes2021quantum,jabir2024quantum}, but they also play a crucial role in quantum communication \cite{braunstein2005quantum} and simulation \cite{LundPRL14,HamiltonPRL17}.

-While optical systems are canonical ststems for generating squeezed states, several other platforms have demonstrated highly-controllable bosonic modes where squeezed and other quantum states can be engineered.
+While optical systems are canonical systems for generating squeezed states, several other platforms have demonstrated highly-controllable bosonic modes where squeezed and other quantum states can be engineered.
 Examples include microwave cavity modes in circuit quantum electrodynamics (cQED) \cite{blais2021circuit,li2011engineering,krasnok2024superconducting}, vibration modes in circuit quantum acoustodynamics (cQAD) \cite{marti2024quantum}, or motional states of trapped ions \cite{wolf2019motional,jia2022determination,sutherland2021motional}.
 Interestingly, in these systems the bosonic mode couples to a discrete degree-of-freedom, such as a qubit, through a coupling often described by the Jaynes-Cummings model \cite{blais2021circuit,LeibfriedRMP03}.
 The qubit can be used as the nonlinear element required to engineer effective squeezing dynamics for the bosonic mode.
 Specifically, squeezing is generally realized by parametric processes where the system is driven off-resonantly at suitable frequencies.
-The best squeezing that has been attained for these system are 8 dB for cQED \cite{dassonneville2021dissipative}, around 3 dB for cQAD \cite{marti2024quantum}, and 5 dB in trapped ions \cite{sutherland2021motional}.
-Crucially, although methods for the measurement-based preparation of squeezed states exist, these require to measure phase-space quadratures of the bosonic state, namely to detect observables which are not easily accessible when using a qubit as measurement tool.
+The best squeezing that has been attained for these system are 8 dB for cQED { \cite{dassonneville2021dissipative,pan2023protecting},} around 3 dB for cQAD \cite{marti2024quantum}, and 5 dB in trapped ions \cite{sutherland2021motional}.